I love a broth-y, comforting bowl of soup. It’s the perfect meal to snuggle up and read a book with.

 They are truly very simple, but make all the difference in a soup like this.

 If you have a pasta roller or attachments to your KitchenAid mixer, those will come in handy.
-But if you want to roll this dough out by hand and slice with a pizza cutter, that will work just as well too.
+But if you want to roll this dough out by hand and slice it with a pizza cutter, that will work just as well, too.
 Anyone can make these homemade soup noodles.

 - 2 eggs